Southbourne leasehold conveyancing: Q and A’s

 What makes a Southbourne lease unmortgageable?

-Leasehold conveyancing in Southbourne is not unique.
-Most leases are unique and drafting errors can sometimes mean that certain clauses are missing.
+There is nothing unique about leasehold conveyancing in Southbourne.
+All leases are individual and drafting errors can result in certain clauses are not included.
 For example, if your lease is missing any of the following, it could be defective:

 - Clauses dealing with recovering service charges for expenditure on the building or common parts.